7 Ways to Build Your Employer Brand on Campus

 Create a year-round digital strategy

 Don’t rely on word-of-mouth or a single career fair to grow your employer brand on campus.
-Incorporate these initiatives in your employer branding strategy to cultivate a pool of talent that is already engaged with your brand and excited about a potential career with your organization.
+Incorporate these initiatives in your employer branding strategy and campus recruitment approach to cultivate a pool of talent that is already engaged with your brand and excited about a potential career with your organization.